yellowbrickstats home | my statistical and research consulting

 In my first few years studying statistics, I thought significance tests were fascinating, and remarkably useful.
-How nifty that one could take a real-life result in practically any field and test it to see how likely it would occur by chance alone.
+How nifty that one could take a real-life result in practically any field and test it to see how likely such a thing would occur by chance alone.
 And I eagerly learned all manner of methods for conducting these tests -- to compare group averages, to evaluate runs or streaks, to assess the strength of associations between variables, and so on.

 I'd like to go into one such article in more detail.

 "News flash: New research concludes that the sensationalism sweeping local news is bad for ratings"